d5/tengo/README.md

 > [Run in Playground](https://tengolang.com/?s=1d39bc2af5c51417df82b32db47a0e6a156d48ec)

-Type is not explicitly specified, but, you can use type coercion functions to convert between types.
+Type is not directly specified, but, you can use type-coercion functions to convert between types.

 ```golang
 s1 := string(1984)  // "1984"